Lei1025/lei1025.github.io/_posts/2019-03-16-Blog development plan.md

 - [x] New header color
 - [x] New code block style
 - [x] page tile and page content show up animation
+- [ ] Create an edit button or link

 ## Tags Page
 - [x] update page to react -- do not show all posts at one time. show those what user clicked corresponding tag name.